django-es/django-elasticsearch-dsl/README.md

 [![codecov](https://codecov.io/gh/qcoumes/django-opensearch-dsl/branch/master/graph/badge.svg)](https://codecov.io/gh/qcoumes/django-opensearch-dsl)
 [![CodeFactor](https://www.codefactor.io/repository/github/qcoumes/django-opensearch-dsl/badge)](https://www.codefactor.io/repository/github/qcoumes/django-opensearch-dsl)

-**Django Opeansearch DSL** is a package that allows the indexing of Django models in opensearch.
+**Django Opensearch DSL** is a package that allows the indexing of Django models in opensearch.
 It is built as a thin wrapper around [`opensearch-dsl-py`](https://github.com/opensearch-project/opensearch-dsl-py) so you can use all the features developed by the `opensearch-dsl` team.